Ken Norton Sr.

 Following the National AAU finals in 1967, he turned professional.
 Norton built up a steady string of wins, some against journeyman fighters and others over fringe contenders like the giant Jack O'Halloran.
 He was learning and improving and was given the motivational book Think and Grow Rich by Napoleon Hill, which changed his life, as he states in his autobiography, Going the Distance.
 Upon reading it, he went on a 14-fight winning streak, including a shocking victory over Muhammad Ali in 1973 to win the North American Boxing Federation heavyweight champion title.

 Norton once said, "In boxing, and in all of life, nobody should ever stop learning!"
-He and Ali would fight twice more; with Ali officially winning narrowly both return bouts, although many felt Norton truly deserved their third fight.
+He and Ali would fight twice more, with Ali officially winning narrowly both return bouts, although many felt Norton truly deserved their third fight.
 In a 1977 title elimination bout, Norton beat Jimmy Young and won the WBC title when Leon Spinks declined a mandated title defense against Norton, the number one contender.
 However, Norton lost it in his first defense on a split decision by 1 point to Larry Holmes.

 Norton was a forward, pressing fighter/boxer notable for his unusual guard/stance characterized by arms held crosswise.
 The left arm was low across the torso, and the right hand was up by the right or left ear.
-But when under heavy pressure, both arms were bought up high across at face level while one leaned forward.
+But when under heavy pressure, both arms were brought up high across at face level while one leaned forward.
 This left the opponent a little target in theory.
-Norton would bob and weave from a crouch firing well-placed heavy punches.
+Norton would bob and weave from a crouch, firing well-placed heavy punches.
 Norton was best when advancing.
 He'd drag or slide the right foot along from behind.

 Trainer Angelo Dundee wrote that Ken's best punch was the left hook.
 Many others lauded his infamous overhand right.
 In a Ring Magazine article, Norton said that a right uppercut to Jerry Quarry was the hardest blow he recalled landing.
 Unlike many boxers, Norton would often not attempt to stare down an opponent while announcements were made before the match started.
 Instead, he'd often look down at the floor and gather his thoughts.
 He was also widely noted for his fine athletic build.